wdawson/okta.github.io/_source/_posts/2017-08-08-secure-spring-microservices.md

 Open your browser and navigate to `http://localhost:8081/home`.
 You should see a login page, prompting for your credentials.

-{% img blog/microservices-spring-secure/zuul-login.png alt:"Stormpath Zuul Login" width:"800" %}
+{% img blog/microservices-spring-secure/zuul-login.png alt:"Stormpath Zuul Login" width:"800" %}{: .center-image }

 This page is served up from the `stormpath-zuul-spring-cloud-starter` using [Thymeleaf](http://www.thymeleaf.org/).
 Spring Boot auto-activates Thymeleaf when it finds it in the classpath.

 After logging in, you should see a page displaying your user's information.

-{% img blog/microservices-spring-secure/zuul-home.png alt:"Stormpath Zuul Home" width:"800" %}
+{% img blog/microservices-spring-secure/zuul-home.png alt:"Stormpath Zuul Home" width:"800" %}{: .center-image }

 Click the **Logout** button to delete the cookies in your browser and end your session.

 ## Add Okta's Sign-In Widget to the Client

+To use Okta's Sign-In Widget, you'll need to create an additional app in Okta, this time for a SPA (Single-Page Application).

+Create an OIDC app in Okta by going to the Developer Console and navigating to **Applications** and click on the **Add Application** button.
+Select **SPA** and click **Next**.
+On the next page, specify `http://localhost:4200` as a Base URI, Login redirect URI, and Logout redirect URI.
+Click **Done** and you should see settings like the following.

+{% img blog/angular-sign-in-widget/oidc-settings.png alt:"OIDC App Settings" width:"700" %}{: .center-image }

 Install [Okta's Sign-In Widget](https://developer.okta.com/code/javascript/okta_sign-in_widget) to make it possible to communicate with the secured server.